Chemistry

 There is a fine mesh provided in the strainer which effectively filters out solids from the system.
 During routine maintenance strainers must be cleaned regularly otherwise unclean steam will go through and damage the plant pipework and fittings.
 It may contaminate the product as well.

-ARI Steamline makes two strainers.
+ARI India makes two strainers.
 The CRPS and trap modules have the Y-strainers and the PRS has a 'bucket' strainer.

 Y-type Strainers.